jpegzilla/starter-guide/readme.md

 choosing a text editor is a matter of personal preference, but here are some that have been really good to me.

--   [**atom (my current editor).**](https://atom.io/) I picked this editor up many years ago and chose it because of its high extensibility. this means the editor itself is fully modifiable with user-created extensions. this editor can easily be turned into whatever you want it to be, from simple things like the font / color scheme to underlying functionality.
+-   [**atom (my current editor).**](https://atom.io/) I picked this editor up many years ago and chose it because of its high extensibility. this means the editor itself is fully modifiable with user-created `[software extensions]`. this editor can easily be turned into whatever you want it to be, from simple things like the font / color scheme to underlying functionality.

 ![atom editor's interface](./img/atom.png)